apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>serviceDescriptor defines the service descriptor of the service provided by external sources.
+<p>serviceDescriptor defines the service descriptor of the service provided by external sources.</p>
-When referencing a service provided by external sources, you need to provide the ServiceDescriptor object name to establish the service binding.
+<p>When referencing a service provided by external sources, you need to provide the ServiceDescriptor object name to establish the service binding.
-And serviceDescriptor is the name of the ServiceDescriptor object, furthermore, the ServiceDescriptor.spec.serviceKind and ServiceDescriptor.spec.serviceVersion should match clusterDefinition.componentDefs[<em>].serviceRefDeclarations[</em>].serviceRefDeclarationSpecs[<em>].serviceKind and the regular expression defines in clusterDefinition.componentDefs[</em>].serviceRefDeclarations[<em>].serviceRefDeclarationSpecs[</em>].serviceVersion.
+And serviceDescriptor is the name of the ServiceDescriptor object, furthermore, the <code>ServiceDescriptor.spec.serviceKind</code> and <code>ServiceDescriptor.spec.serviceVersion</code>
+should match <code>clusterDefinition.componentDefs[*].serviceRefDeclarations[*].serviceRefDeclarationSpecs[*].serviceKind</code>
+and the regular expression defines in <code>clusterDefinition.componentDefs[*].serviceRefDeclarations[*].serviceRefDeclarationSpecs[*].serviceVersion</code>.</p>
-If both Cluster and ServiceDescriptor are specified, the Cluster takes precedence.</p>
+<p>If both Cluster and ServiceDescriptor are specified, the Cluster takes precedence.</p>
 </td>
 </tr>
 </tbody>